papiodesu/leptos_book/src/15_global_state.md

 }
 ```

-Clicking this button only updates "state.count」.
-If we read from 「state.name" somewhere else,
+Clicking this button only updates "state.count".
+If we read from "state.name" somewhere else,
 click the button won’t notify it.
 This allows you to combine the benefits of a top-down
 data flow and of fine-grained reactive updates.